dineshgladis/ETIS/README.md

 # ETIS
->A simple site using Bootstrap.
+>A simple site using Bootstrap,HTML and CSS.